Skip to content

 if rpms:

-return install_rpms(rpms, args)
+return install_rpms(res, rpms, args)

 # static files are those without an extension